vtan05/Danceba_fork/README.md

 ## Data preparation

 In our experiments, we use AIST++ for both training and evaluation.
-You can pre-process the data based on the dataset provided by [Bailando](https://github.com/lisiyao21/Bailando) or use the already processed data we have saved at [huggingface](https://huggingface.co/datasets/penguinway/danceba).
+You can pre-process the data based on the dataset provided by [Bailando](https://github.com/lisiyao21/Bailando) or use the already processed data we have saved at [huggingface](xxx) [New update 2025.7.16].

 Easy to download
 ```